transparentdemocracy/voting-data/readme.md

 Run `./test.sh` to run unit tests.

-Note: one of the tests is rather slow, you can skip it by setting the SKIP_SLOW environment variable: `SKIP_SLOW=1 ./test.sh`
+Note: some of the tests are rather slow, you can skip these by setting the SKIP_SLOW environment variable: `SKIP_SLOW=1 ./test.sh`

 ## Downloading and generating data